Stephen Taylor, Founding Publisher

 Ms. Costa is a lifelong resident of New Bedford and graduate of the University of Massachusetts, Dartmouth.
 She worked for the Department of Social Services (Boston and Brockton) for 20 years, most recently as the Civil Rights Officer.
 She has also worked for the New Bedford Office of Community Development, Boston University African Studies Research Department, the Spaulding Institute, the Anthropology Department at UMass Dartmouth, and the Wareham Public Schools’ Care Program.
 Ms. Costa is a freelance writer and frequent contributor to the Cape Verdean Newspaper, and a published book editor and author.
 She serves on the board of the New Bedford Historical Society and is a former executive and board member of the Cape Verdean Common Threads Conference Committee.
 In 2003, she co-founded “The Cultural Consultants,” a group of professionals who promote culturally diverse artists and art from Greater New Bedford.

-Lynne DeLucia is the editor and co-founder of the Connecticut Health Investigative Team, an in-depth news website focusing on issues of health and safety.
-Prior to launching C-HIT.org in December 2010, Lynne worked at the Hartford Courant for 17 years, holding the positions of assistant bureau chief, bureau chief, state editor and an assistant managing editor.
+Lynne DeLucia is the co-founder and retired editor of the Connecticut Health Investigative Team, an in-depth news website focusing on issues of health and safety.
+Prior to C-HIT’s December 2010 launch, Lynne worked at the Hartford Courant for 17 years, holding the positions of assistant bureau chief, bureau chief, state editor and an assistant managing editor.
 Lynne was the supervising editor of the Courant’s team coverage of the Connecticut lottery shootings, which won the 1999 Pulitzer Prize for breaking news.
 Before joining the Courant, she worked at the New Haven Register as a reporter and city editor.
-She has served as a board member of the New England First Amendment Coalition since 2011.
+She is a member of the Professional Advisory Committee, University of Connecticut, Journalism Department.
+In 2014, Lynne was inducted to CT-Society of Professional Journalists Hall of Fame.

 Judge Macdonald, a New Bedford native, was appointed to the Massachusetts Superior Court in 2004, where he remained until his mandatory retirement in 2014.
 In his last two years, he was the Regional Administrative Judge for Bristol County.
 Before ascending to the bench, Judge Macdonald was a senior litigation partner in the Boston office of Kirkpatrick & Lockhart.
 He has served as Assistant Director of the Harvard Law School Center for Criminal Justice, an Assistant District Attorney in the Suffolk County District Attorney’s Office in Boston, and an Assistant United States Attorney, heading the office’s Public Corruption Squad.
 Following his retirement from the Court, Judge Macdonald was appointed to the Massachusetts Gaming Commission.
 A former President of the Dartmouth Natural Resources Trust, he now serves on the board of the New Bedford Whaling Museum and Buzzards Bay Coalition, and the advisory committee of the Children’s Advocacy Center of Bristol County.
 Judge Macdonald practices law in New Bedford.